-- Major includes the study of religion in history and focuses on ideas and culture and how they shape each other
+- Study religion in history and culture, and explore ideas about how they shape each other

-- Participation in sponsored events and symposia, featuring a variety of guest speakers
+- Participate in sponsored events and conferences, featuring a variety of guest speakers and seminars

 In order to obtain a bachelor’s degree from Fresno Pacific University, students must complete at least 120 units.
 Along with completing all required courses in their selected area of study, general education requirements must be met by all graduates.
 See the general education summary in the undergraduate academic catalog for more information.